OwensDataCenter/ProjectIR/README.md

 X1 USB Power Bank

-x6 Cables (4 for the sensors, lights, switches, 2 for the power bank and the arduino)
+x4 Cables (1 for the sensor, 2 lights, 1 switch)

 See the "setupimgs" for setup pics!